Curry Ramen: Birthplace and Popular Instant Cup Noodles

-This instant curry ramen is sold only locally, at supermarkets, drugstores, and convenience stores in Niigata Prefecture, and its seafood-based soup features a deep flavor of curry that comes from several kinds of spices, umami of chicken, and powdered rice.
+This instant curry ramen is actually sold only locally, at supermarkets, drugstores, and convenience stores in Niigata Prefecture.
+Featuring a deep flavor of curry that comes from several kinds of spices, the umami of chicken, and rice powder, the seafood-based soup tastes quite good!

 (Reference Page: Wikipedia カレーラーメン )